-So, find a quiet moment in your busy day and ask yourself this one question: What do you want?.
+So, find a quiet moment in your busy day and ask yourself this one question: What do I want?.
 What does the ‘real you’ deep down want right now?
 What’s that one lifestyle change you want to make?

 Listen for a while for an answer.
 Give yourself time, asking the question again if necessary.
 Listen for it.
 What’s the first thing you ask for?
 Is it more freedom like me?
 Is it something else?
-Perhaps to lose weight or leave a toxic relationship?
-Perhaps it’s to change careers completely or move to another city.
-Or something smaller like spending more time outside.
+Perhaps to lose excess weight or leave a toxic relationship?
+Perhaps it’s to change careers completely or move to another city?
+Or something smaller like spending more time outside?

 Step by step you will get there.
 We really do know a lot of the answers already, if we just listen.
 We know ourselves pretty well, and when we make an effort to truly connect with ourselves, we can have some pretty amazing breakthroughs, big and small.

 There are many small and big changes you can make in your life right now, that will make the ‘real you’ so much happier.
 And when we are happy, we attract more of the good stuff.
 Happy self, happy life.

 Create a life you love living in.

 It’s okay to be you and to want what you want.
 You may love your 9-5 or you may be someone who lives out in the forest with no electricity.

 I don’t think leaving 9-5 is the thing everyone should do, it’s just what I think works for me.
 It’s a little experimental, and what I need to try.